isomerpages/gb-assist/pages/solutionrepo/solution845.md

 ---
-title: SmartTab eMenu Version 4 - Package (5 eMenu Licenses)
+title: COVID-19 Support Taidii Fast Fever Screening and Attendance System
+- Package (VAMS 2.0)
 permalink: /productivity-solutions-grant/solutionrepo/solution845
 ---

 #### Description

-TabSquare SmartTab is a table-top ordering, payment and customer engagement (e-menu) system that improves customer experience and increase restaurant productivity.
+Coupled with a Health Sciences Authority (HSA) certified device, the solution provide contactless and precise measurement of personnel's forehead temperature with a defined distance for less than 1 second.
+Temperature will be recorded automatically and synchronised with time of attendance within the solution.
+Audio notification be configured for the high temperature captured beyond any pre-set threshold which make it very suitable for any environment which require attention on healthcare aspect

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Tabsquare_Smart_Tab_Annex_3_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Taidii_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria